Varsity Head Coach: John Cari, 14th

 Andy was a two-year varsity player for the Hornets and won two district and one league title for the Hornets.
 He continues to play with several other distinguished former Emmaus players in his spare time.

-Coach Squire is married and has two sons.
+Coach Squire is married and has two children.